 Multiple cores are hardware-wise not synchronized by default after reset.

-If synchronization of cores is either not needed or unwanted, you can disable it by unchecking the checkbox Synchronize all cores (stop/run) in Hardware / CPU Options / Debugging.
+If synchronization of cores is either not needed or unwanted, you can disable it by unchecking the checkbox Synchronize selected cores (stop/run) when possible in Hardware / CPU Options / Debugging.

 Suspending of peripherals (e.g., timers) is by default disabled.
 It can be configured with an initialization script <MCU>_CommonInit.ini, which is distributed with winIDEA in the Examples directory.

 Sorry this article didn't answer your question, we'd love to hear how we can improve it.

 Note: This form won't submit a case.
 We'll just use it to make this article better.